Office of Materials Industries

 - Represent ITA in numerous U.S. government interagency working groups geared to advancing the competitiveness of OMI industries.

-- Develop and recommend U.S. policy positions for multilateral and bilateral discussions related to the U.S. building products, chemicals, and metals industries.
+- Develop and recommend U.S. policy positions for multilateral and bilateral discussions related to the U.S. building products and chemicals.

 - Provide information, trade data, and industry analysis to the U.S. business community, policymakers, and trade negotiators.

-- Provide export assistance, including advocacy and business counseling, to help U.S. building products, chemicals, and metals exporters penetrate new international markets, increase export market share, and resolve specific market access and development challenges.
+- Provide export assistance, including advocacy and business counseling, to help U.S. building products and chemicals exporters penetrate new international markets, increase export market share, and resolve specific market access and development challenges.

 OMI regularly seeks the input of Industry Trade Advisory Committees (ITAC) members to enhance the competitiveness of U.S. industries.
 OMI currently serves as ITA lead for three ITACs: